for COMP 353/453

 - MySQL connector: From within your Anaconda environment:

-that is successful, you can skip the rest of this document.
+skip the rest of this document.

 - From within your Anaconda environment, attempt:

 You may get an error that you don't have the VB Build